badfun/custom-post-type-auto-menu/readme.txt

 == Known Issues ==

-* After a custom post type post has been published, if it is updated to 'draft' the item stays in the menu
+* After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu
-* When a custom post type post post has been trashed, it leaves an artifact in the menu.
-This wasn't happening before 3.8.
+* Bulk trashing custom post types will leave the menu items behind.